Juniper/contrail-docker/specs/contrailctl.md

 1. Sync the config entries there in /etc/contrailctl with running system inside the container - this is done by updating ansible variables in different levels and running ansible inside the container to sync the services in it with new configurations updated.
+2. Commit certain section of container config file so that internal service configuration is updated.
 2. Do high level operations like add new node, remove node, disable certain service (e.g one wanted to migrate rabbitmq to an external system) etc. In this case, contrailctl will do appropriate changes in config files in /etc/contrailctl and sync the services inside the container with the configurations.